OpenChannelSSD/documentation/docs/index.md

+# Zoned Namespace (ZNS) SSDs superseeds the work on OCSSDs.
+Please see [ZNS: Avoiding the Block Interface Tax for flash-based SSDs](https://www.usenix.org/conference/atc21/presentation/bjorling) presented at USENIX ATC 2021 and https://zonedstorage.io for the latest updates.

 # Open-Channel Solid State Drives
 A new class of SSDs has been developed known as Open-Channel SSDs.
 Open-Channel SSDs differ from a traditional SSD in that they expose the internal parallelism of the SSD to the host and allows it manage it.
 This allows Open-Channel SSDs to provide three properties to the host: I/O isolation, predictable latencies, and software-defined non-volatile memory.